Saint Paul University Surigao: History

 The Pacific War that broke out wrought destruction in Surigao.
 The Surigao Cathedral, the rectory, the school, and the dormitory were destroyed in the heavy bombing.
 All classes had to be suspended.
 There was much fear and panic among the people, but the Sisters of St. Paul remained as bulwarks of inner courage and strength.
-Forced to flee to the mountains, they continued their catechetal work, hiking from one barrio to another and providing a source of comfort and an example of courage.
-The Sisters were also of great help to the guerrilla forces, filling their medical needs and transmitting important messages, thou death was a constant threat.
+Forced to flee to the mountains, they continued their catechetic work, hiking from one barrio to another and providing a source of comfort and an example of courage.
+The Sisters were also of great help to the guerrilla forces, filling their medical needs and transmitting important messages, though death was a constant threat.